Javascript is not enabled.

 Here are the seven life-changing events that can exempt you from the premium surcharges:

-The SSA will need proof of the death and an estimate of your new income.
+The Social Security administration will need proof of your spouse's death and an estimate of your new income.

-The SSA will need proof that you got married and an estimate of your joint income.
-For example, you may have had to pay a surcharge based on your individual income, but you might no longer face a higher premium if you got married and your joint income doesn’t exceed the high-income threshold for joint filers.
+You may have had to pay a surcharge based on your individual income.
+But you might no longer face a higher premium if you got married and your joint income doesn’t exceed the high-income threshold for joint filers.

 The SSA will need proof of your change in marital status, as well as an estimate of your reduced income.